From 1 August 2025, Qantas Wine will no longer deliver orders to addresses in the Northern Territory.

 DISCOVER MORE ABOUT EACH STATE AND THEIR WINE REGIONS

-Important information:
+Important Information:

-**New Qantas Wine Subscriptions: Members who have a Wine Subscription will earn bonus points if they retain the same Wine Subscription for four consecutive orders of the same case.
+**Qantas Wine Subscriptions: Members who have a Wine Subscription will earn bonus points if they retain the same Wine Subscription for four consecutive orders of the same case.
 Bonus points are contingent on the nominated Wine Subscription plan.
-Points will be credited to the member's Qantas Frequent Flyer account within 8 weeks of the final order delivery date.
+Points will be credited to the member's Qantas Frequent Flyer account within 6 weeks of the final order delivery date.

 Liquor Act 2007 (NSW): No alcohol can be sold or supplied to anyone under 18.
 It’s against the law.
-Licence Number: NSW LIQP770016736, NT IRL0201, SA 57900154
+Licence Number: NSW LIQP770016736, NT IRL0201, SA 57900154.

+Qantas Wine is operated by Qantas Frequent Flyer Operations Pty Limited ABN 22 132 484 210.
 For more Terms and Conditions, please click here.

-We acknowledge the Aboriginal and Torres Strait Islander Traditional Custodians of the land on which we work, live and fly.
-We pay respect to Elders past, present and emerging.
+Qantas would like to acknowledge the Traditional Custodians of the local lands and waterways on which we live, work and fly.
+We pay our respects to Elders past and present.